pnguy55/calculator-ress/testing-docs/manual-tests.md

 opening parentheses feature added

 discovered bug where opening negative numbers and negative numbers in the middle of an expression don't work --> added feature for negative numbers

+discovered bug with (-1)-3 causes a parenthesis error and added a case to catch it